I love visiting National Trust houses, so when we went to Beningborough

 was built in 1716.

-Trust places are closed or partially closed during the Winter months;
+Trust places are closed or partially closed during the winter months.
+The hall was only

-couldn’t go into the Hall because of my ridiculous fear of lifts!
+couldn’t go inside because of my ridiculous fear of lifts.
 This

 gave us more time to walk around the grounds.